Posted By: Neon Canvas

 In a world gone virtual, there’s no doubt that Google is king.
-From guiding internet surfers to the answers they’re searching for to providing analytics that help users manage their marketing strategies, Google is as deeply connected to your online experience as the keyboard you type on.
+From guiding internet surfers to the answers they’re searching for to providing analytics that help practice owners manage their orthodontic and dental marketing strategies, Google is as deeply connected to your online experience as the keyboard you type on.
 So when the Internet giant changes direction, it’s no surprise that everyone is all eyes and ears to catch their next move.

 When Google announced its transition from Universal Analytics (UA) to Google Analytics 4 (GA4) in October 2020, Neon Canvas began working proactively to stay ahead of the changes.
 Now that Google is planning to completely phase out UA for GA4 by July 2023, we’re taking to the Internet to explain what Google’s latest updates mean for your practice before the switch.
 Let’s get after it.